NBalciunas/nbalciunas.github.io/src/content/blog/vending-machine.md

 tags:
   - projects
   - "2025"
-description: Interactive vending machine concept designed with a UI inspired by the Doctor Strange films
+description: Interactive vending machine build designed with a UI inspired by the Doctor Strange films
 ---

 | Year |  Status   |